 Learn more about the goal to end addiction at Driven to Discover

 In any given week there is a news story about tragedy resulting from drug abuse.
 Often these stories highlight celebrities, yet the true tragedy is the destructive impact of drug abuse on individuals across the spectrum of society, including the drug user, family, friends and community.
 We know that drug abuse is a nervous system disorder and that its ultimate treatment and cure will depend on a comprehensive understanding of the pathological effects of drugs on the brain.

 The diversity of approaches to discovering why a person becomes addicted to drugs is what makes the University of Minnesota ideally positioned to solve the problem of drug addiction.
 This section highlights current advances in addiction research by Center faculty.

 Perhaps a third of middle-aged individuals and more than half of the population over the age of 65 experience chronic pain.
 One of the most difficult aspects of chronic pain control is that the common pain medications have the unwanted side effect of producing drug dependence.
 An exciting avenue of research at UMnCAN is the development of new compounds and new combinations of existing medications to better treat chronic pain in patients, without producing unwanted side effects such as addiction.

 The problem of relapse

 At the same time that drug addiction can be treated, a sad truth is that most people will relapse and go back to using drugs.
 The positive is that quitting smoking or drug use for even a few months can have dramatic positive benefits.
-The goal of addiction research is not just finding a treatment program that works, but discovering a life-long cure.
-To this end MnCAN researchers are discovering the factors that impact relapse both in people and in animal models of addiction.
-The results of this research will transform addiction therapies into addiction cures.
+The goal of addiction research is not just about finding a treatment program that works, but discovering a life-long cure.
+To this end, MnCAN researchers are discovering the factors that impact relapse both in people and in animal models of addiction.
+The results of this research will transform addiction therapies into addiction cures

 Women and addiction